Summary for Apostenus fuscus (Araneae)

 The species has been known from a single extended site since 1981, where it is still to be found.
 It is potentially threatened by a range of human activities.

 Dungeness has been extensively damaged by gravel extraction, causing significant alteration to the hydrology, and thereby ecology of the area.
-There are currently plans for a new nuclear power station at Dungeness.
+There are currently plans for a new nuclear power station at Dungeness and a large airport expansion.
 Away from the conservation areas the extension of holiday centres and other recreational activities may lead to damage, notably by motor cycles and other vehicles crossing the shingle, damaging the vegetation and the shingle ridges.
 However, there is evidence that the shingle communities are capable of regenerating after superficial disturbance, hence low levels of surface disturbance may be biologically sustainable.

 Management and conservation